Slashgear/webpack-workshop/docs/workshops/README.md

 ## Requirements

-- You have to know how to use `git`, each topic is on a different branch.
 - Install NodeJS `> 10.0.0`
 - Install Yarn
 - Have an up to date browser, like Firefox or Chrome.